Back to journal

 May 8, 2026

-Most of the AI conversations a mid-size tribe gets pulled into don't fit.
-The vendors at the conferences are pitching enterprise platforms with enterprise pricing.
-The AI hype articles are about Fortune 500 transformations.
-The IT staff that does exist is already maxed handling the website, the email, and the printer that won't stop jamming.
+Most of the AI conversations a mid-size tribe gets pulled into don’t fit.
+The companies at conferences are selling huge platforms with huge prices.
+The AI articles in the news are about giant companies.
+The IT staff you do have is already busy with the website, the email, and the printer that keeps jamming.

-So when "should we be doing AI" lands on the leadership team's agenda, the honest answer often becomes: not yet, we don't have the bandwidth.
+So when "should we be doing AI" comes up at a leadership meeting, the honest answer is often: not yet, we don’t have time.
 Which is reasonable.
 And also wrong.

-Here's the case we'd make: a mid-size tribe — say, 500 to 5,000 enrolled members, an active tribal council, one to three tribal enterprises (cultural center, casino, smoke shop, tourism listing) — can ship a single useful AI tool in four weeks for around five thousand dollars that the staff actually uses every Monday morning.
+Here’s the case we’d make: a mid-size tribe — say, 500 to 5,000 enrolled members, an active tribal council, one to three tribal businesses (a cultural center, a casino, a smoke shop, a tourism listing) — can build one useful AI tool in four weeks for about five thousand dollars that the staff actually uses every Monday morning.

-We're going to lay out what that engagement would look like, in plain language, with the tradeoffs honest.
+We’re going to lay out what that would look like, in plain language, with honest trade-offs.

 Pick one Monday-morning question you're tired of answering manually